 Congress has shifted its primary focus to health care and the unemployment numbers, leaving little room for movement on transportation and climate bills.
 However, the current extension for the SAFETEA-LU transportation bill expires on December 18.
 Congress will have to act by then to ensure that transportation funds continue to flow.
 There has been talk of Congress passing a six-month extension, but the situation is still very fluid.
 Congress and the Administration are also discussing passing a “jobs bill” to address the rising unemployment rate.
 Many ideas—including transportations spending—are currently being considered to accelerate job growth.
 The size and make-up of the bill have not been worked out, but Congress hopes to have a bill passed by the State of the Union in January.
-The Safe Routes to School National Partnership is monitoring the situation for opportunities to include Safe Routes to School funding in the package.
+The Safe Routes Partnership is monitoring the situation for opportunities to include Safe Routes to School funding in the package.

 Climate bill pushed back to next year